ameya-shukla/Computer_Vision/README.md

 # Computer_Vision
-Projects on basics of Image Processing and Computer Vision using OpenCV and Python
+Projects on basics of Image Processing and Computer Vision using Python

 ## Software Requirements